mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 ## Task 1 - Getting started

 - Create a folder called `term_two_project` to contain this project.
-- Get the template portfolio code from github.
+- Get the template portfolio code from GitHub.
 - **IMPORTANT** If you are doing IWD (Apprentice Intro to web) use the [l4-rwd-template code](https://github.com/mmu-webdesign/l4-rwd-template)
 - **IMPORTANT** If you are doing WPD (Web Page Development) use the [l4-rwd-template-components code](https://github.com/mmu-webdesign/l4-rwd-template-components)
 - Check you have the right template.
 Using the wrong template will get you out of sync later on in these instructions.